 - You still have to sit in traffic on busy weekends, but you don’t need to be the one driving and searching for parking

-- Trolley service starts early at 7:30am, so you can get on the Peninsula fairly early in the day
+- Trolley service starts at 10am, so you can get on the Peninsula fairly early in the day

 - You are at the mercy of the trolley schedule, so you might need to wait up to 15 minutes for the trolley to come by